1998 Michigan Senate election

-The 1998 Michigan Senate election was held on 3 November 1998 to determing which party would control the Michigan Senate for the following two years in the 90th Michigan General Assembly.
+The 1998 Michigan Senate election was held on November 3, 1998, to determine which party would control the Michigan Senate for the following two years in the 90th Michigan Legislature.
 All 38 senate seats were up for election.
 Prior to the election 22 seats were held by Republicans and 16 were held by Democrats.
 The general election saw the Republicans expand their majority by a single seat, thereby retaining control of the Michigan Senate.
-Primary elections were held on 4 August 1998.
+Primary elections were held on August 4, 1998.